use-ink/ink/MONTHLY_UPDATE.md

 just works.

 Some other included changes worth highlighting:
-- Reduced contract sizes for better performance in a parachain context
+- Reduced contract sizes for better performance in a parachain context.
-- Support for cross-contract calls, making it easier to write complex applications
+- Support for cross-contract calls, making it easier to write complex applications.
-- Trait support, allowing for a more Rusty development experience
+- Trait support, allowing for a more Rusty development experience.

 ### cargo-contract 1.0
 Alongside the release of ink!
 3.0 we're also releasing `cargo-contract` 1.0.